Stay on Track for Graduation

 How to Register for Classes

-• First-year students: You will be pre-scheduled before Student Orientation and Resources, or SOAR, based on your declared major and your responses to the Schedule Preference Form.
+- First-Year Students: You will be pre-scheduled before Student Orientation and Resources (SOAR) based on your declared major and your responses to the Schedule Preference Form (SPF).
 After consulting with your advisor, you may adjust your schedule.

 Understanding Credit Hours & Course Load

-• Your academic requirements follow the Academic Catalog from your first year, though in some cases, you may follow an earlier or later catalog.
+- Your academic requirements follow the Catalog from your first year, though in some cases, you may follow a later catalog.

 Changing Your Schedule